Japan's military, among world's strongest, looks to build | Law-Order

 Among Japan's biggest worries is China's increased naval activity, including an aircraft carrier that has been repeatedly spotted off Japan's southern coasts.

-Japan has customarily maintained a defence budget cap at 1% of its GDP, though in recent years the country has faced calls from Washington to spend more.
+Japan has customarily maintained a defense budget cap at 1% of its GDP, though in recent years the country has faced calls from Washington to spend more.

 Kishida says he is open to doubling the cap to the NATO standard of 2%.